 11chap_slide01

-Civic engagement is an institutional commitment by NPS to partner with communities in planning, educational programming and preservation, with the intent of interpreting the
+Civic engagement is an institutional commitment by NPS to partner with communities in planning, educational programming, and preservation, with the intent of interpreting the

 fullness of the American experience.
 Through civic engagement, we tell the stories of the places where we’ve honored our ideals and the places where we’ve fallen short.
 At Rosie the Riveter / World War II Homefront National Historical Park (California), the role of women in the war effort—and the unequal treatment of African American workers—are part of the park’s interpretation.